 The ARMC conducted a self-review against the responsibilities set out in the Audit and Risk Management Committee Charter and concluded that the RMC had been adequately fulfilling its duties.

 To ensure ARMC members keep abreast of changes to accounting standards and important accounting issues, continuing education is provided to update and enhance their skills and knowledge.
 Information on training and updates can be found in the Induction, Orientation and Training section under Principle 1.

-The ARMC recommends to the Board the proposals to the Shareholders on the appointment, re-appointment and removal of the external auditors and recommends to the Board the remuneration and terms of engagement of the external auditors.
+The ARMC recommends to the Board the proposals to the Shareholders on the appointment, re-appointment and removal of external auditors and recommends to the Board the remuneration and terms of engagement of external auditors.
 The re-appointment of the external auditors is subject to approval of the Shareholders at GIL’s AGM.

 During the financial year, the ARMC held a meeting with the external auditors without the presence of the Manager.

 For the purposes of the FY2016 audit, the ARMC reviewed the independence of the external auditors and determined that there were no circumstances that would impair the independence of the external auditors.
 The ARMC noted the declaration of independence in the external auditor’s report and noted that for FY2016, the fees paid to the external auditor for audit services and non-audit services were as follows:

 None of the member nor the Chairman of the ARMC are former partners or directors of the external auditors.